Swizec/react-d3-workshop/src/pages/3-your-first-app.md

 ## Practical exercise

-Let's add a list component that renders multiple tickets.
+Let's add a video component that plays a video and calls a function when it reaches the end ( `onEnded` ), and a function when you click on the video.

 ## Unidirectional flow – props 👇 events 👆